BakhtawarAdeeb/BlogProject/README.md

 ⦁	STS for spring boot
 ⦁	Visual code for angular
 ⦁	XAMP and mySQL Workbench for database

 On Spring Boot side:
-⦁	For authenetication have implemented JWT token.
+⦁	For authenetication I have implemented JWT token.
 When a user login to our application we generate a JWT response after that whenever a request is send to the server it is filtered and we look for the authorization header.
 ⦁	For authorization we are using Granted authorities list in the User Details Implementaion.

 On angular side we are using: